WSA-Community/WSAGAScript/README.md

 Run following in the **WSL Terminal** (If you are unsure what is WSL Terminal, refer to the video, Microsoft Docs, or search Ubuntu in your start menu to be sure):

 **Attention!** For new users who have never used Linux Terminals - when you are being asked for your password (which you've set up when installed WSL) - it will **NOT** be displayed in the terminal as part of security measures.
 You should enter it blindly and then press enter.
-If password was entered incorrectly system will give you two more attempts, after which you will need to run the command again and try entering password again.
+If the password was entered incorrectly system will give you two more attempts, after which you will need to run the command again and try entering the password again.

 ```
 sudo apt update
 sudo apt install unzip lzip
 ```
-We have checked availability of updates and requested installation of two packages which are required for execution of scripts provided by this project.
+We have checked the availability of updates and requested installation of two packages which are required for execution of scripts provided by this project.
 They may be already present at your installation, but it is better to check anyway.

 ## Prepare folder structure

 For the sake of simplicity, create a folder in the root of C Drive, so you will have `C:\WSA\`.
-You may use other location if you would like, be sure to adjust commands below for new location.
+You may use another location if you would like, be sure to adjust commands below for new location.

 **Attention!** The folder where you will place the files which we will be downloading is going to become an installation folder. **DO NOT** delete that folder!
-**Attention!** At the time of last update for this README, attempt to run scripts if they are located in path that contains spaces (like "Zulu Storage" in `D:\Zulu Storage\WSA`) will result in an error.
+**Attention!** At the time of last update for this README, any attempt to run scripts if they are located in path that contains spaces (like "Zulu Storage" in `D:\Zulu Storage\WSA`) will result in an error.
 Be sure to use paths with no spaces as long as fix have not been implemented.

 Hint: You can also open any folder (even those that are located within Linux WSL Filesystem, by typing `explorer.exe .` (Yes, with the dot) in the WSL Terminal, to move files around.